-The average runs over all time-intervals $(t_0, t_0 + t)$, $(t_1, t_1 + t)$, ..., $(t_N, t_N + t)$, with $t_N = t_n - t_m$.
+Here A_i is usually the coordinate vector for atom i out of a set of k atoms.
+The average runs over all values of t', or the time-intervals $(t_0, t_0 + t), (t_1, t_1 + t), ..., (t_N, t_N + t)$, with $t_N = t_n - t_m$.
 Here n is the total number of frames read from the trajectory, and m is the number of discrete t values for which MSD(t) is computed.
-The value m can be set with the keyword MaxFrame, and defaults to half the total number of frames read from the trajectory.
+The value m can be set with the keywords MaxCorrelationTime or MaxFrame.
+It defaults to half the total number of frames read from the trajectory.
 As stated above, the default average runs over the same number of time intervals for each value of t.
 If UseAllValues is selected, the average runs over all available time intervals for each value of t, which is large for small t, and smallest (N) for t_m .